freman/icalmerge/README.md

 The `days_ahead` setting controls how far forward events are included.
 30-60 days works well for a typical TRMNL calendar view.

 Enable `mark_conflicts: true` if you want scheduling conflicts to be visually obvious on the display.

+Enable `expand_recurrences: true` if the TRMNL plugin doesn't render recurring events - this materialises each occurrence as a standalone event within the `days_ahead` window.

 ---